uqlibrary/technology-training/R/ggplot2_intermediate/ggplot2_intermediate.md

 Open RStudio
 ------------

--   On CDS computers:
+On library computers:

 -   Log in with your UQ username and password
 -   Make sure you have a working internet connection
 -   Go to search the magnifying glass (bottom left)
 -   Open the ZENworks application
 -   Look for the letter R
 -   Double click on RStudio which will install both R and RStudio
--   Make sure you have ggplot2 installed

--   If you are using your own laptop please open RStudio
+If you are using your own laptop:

 -   Make sure you have a working internet connection
--   Make sure you have ggplot2 installed
+-   Open RStudio

 Disclaimer
 ----------

-We will assume you are an R intermediate user and that you have used ggplot2 before.
+We will assume you are an R intermediate user and that you have used `ggplot2` before.

 What are we going to learn?
 ---------------------------

 During this hands-on session, you will:

--   install a tool for picking colours;
+-   install a tool for picking colours
--   customise scales and ranges;
+-   customise scales and ranges
--   divide a visualisation in facets;
+-   divide a visualisation in facets
--   explore new geometries;
+-   explore new geometries
--   modify statistical transformations;
+-   modify statistical transformations
--   adjust a geometry's position;
+-   adjust a geometry's position
--   further modify themes.
+-   further modify themes

 Material
 --------